 Do your children push away spinach or refuse to eat broccoli?
 Do they shun the fresh fruit you offer them for snacks and dessert?
 If you want to get your kids to eat healthier, it helps to make their meals and snacks fun to eat.

-As you know from following the South Beach Diet, healthy foods, like vegetables and fruits in a rainbow of colors can actually be an appealing alternative to junk food.
-Start your kids on the road to better health early, by asking younger children to list their favorite veggies and fruits, and if they’re not sure, help them out with a quick online photo tutorial.
+As you know from following the South Beach Diet, healthy foods, like vegetables and fruits in a rainbow of colors, can actually be an appealing alternative to junk food.
+Start your kids on the road to better health early by asking younger children to make a list of their favorite veggies and fruits, and if they’re not sure, help them out with a quick online photo tutorial.
 Then make an effort to incorporate some of their picks into the meals that you prepare.

 force your children to eat what’s on their plate.
 Provide them with small servings of new vegetables and fruits at first, and then reintroduce those foods regularly in various ways over time.
 If at first you don't succeed, you will find that perseverance pays off.

 - Encourage your